GuanHuiLim/csd3120-A1/README.md

     - Requires : Unity 2021.3.20f1 (other versions may be incompatible)
     - A page to host the product after build.
-    - you can find the scene under IPA-B\Assets\Samples\WebXR Interactions\0.16.3-preview\Sample Scene\Scenes. the name of the scene is called Desert
+    - you can find the scene under Project\Assets\Samples\WebXR Interactions\0.16.3-preview\Sample Scene\Scenes. the name of the scene is called Desert
     - open the scene and you can test it in unity
     - Important: Ensure the scene is included in the build list or nothing will play